 Once our trainers assess a puppy’s progress at the end of a Puppy Two Star, these adorable pups will move on to the Puppy Three Star!
 Just like in their Puppy One Star, they will note down areas that the puppy is not as confident in so they can focus on them a bit more in their next stage.

-You can find out what happens in the next stage of a hearing dog puppy’s training here.
+Now find out what happens in the next stage of a hearing dog puppy’s training.